 Why did you decide to partner with Fairtrade on the Choose Fairtrade.
 Choose the world you want.
 Campaign?

 I am thrilled to partner with Fairtrade for this campaign because of the deep importance of uplifting farmers for the future of our planet.
-Small scale, ecologically conscious agriculture is an avenue to mitigate climate catastrophe.
-Being in right relationship as a collective with how we compensate the folx doing this work is imperative.
-It is an honor to lend my skill as an artist and visual storyteller to amplifying the work that Fairtrade is doing globally and highlight the people our decision as a consumer are directly impacting.
+Small scale, ecologically-conscious agriculture is an avenue to mitigate climate catastrophe.
+Being in the right relationship as a collective with how we compensate the folx doing this work is imperative.
+It is an honor to lend my skill as an artist and visual storyteller to amplify the work that Fairtrade is doing globally and highlight the people that our decisions as a consumer are directly impacting.

 How does this mural connect to your personal values?

 This mural deeply connects to a personal value I have of valuing our interdependence.
 Our current globalized food system can create amnesia around what really goes into sustaining our lives and how vital relationships and community are.
 To get to depict the face of the woman harvesting the cocoa that goes into the chocolate bar you grab out of the grocery aisle is a step in re-imagining the village of humanity we truly are.
 We need one another, now more than ever.
 We need to ensure that those doing the direct work of tending to the earth and nourishing the world are treated with respect & equitably compensated for their work.
 Period.
 It is only through valuing and empathizing with one another that we can truly move towards a liberated world.

 How do you personally connect with Central Co-op?

 The Central Co-op has had a soft spot in my heart for years.
 In Seattle, I have frequented the co-op for years and at times, felt a sense of community with the staff there.
 Though some things have changed over the years, I deeply respect the work that the co-op does to uplift local farmers and small businesses.
 I am so excited to get to know the Tacoma Central Co-op community!